-- Previous Subsidiary: A company that was a subsidiary of the organization is provided cover for the decisions that were taken by its directors during the time that company was a subsidiary of the of the organization.
+A company that was a subsidiary of the organization is provided cover for the decisions that were taken by its directors during the time that company was a subsidiary of the of the organization.

-Types of D&O Insurance and its Coverage
+Types of D&O insurance and its coverage

-- Bundled and Standalone Packages: Liability insurance is not of a single type and thus, it can be bought as a bundle of multiple liability insurances or D&O insurance can be purchased individually.
+Liability insurance is not of a single type and thus, it can be bought as a bundle of multiple liability insurances or D&O insurance can be purchased individually.
 The decision is more or less dependent upon the size of the company whereas we move from a small-sized company to a bigger sized organization, the preferred choice shifts from a bundled package to individual liability insurances.

-- Types of Coverages: There are three major categories of coverages provided under a D&O insurance which are discussed below:
+There are three major categories of coverages provided under a D&O insurance which are discussed below:

-- B-Side Coverage: This type covers losses indemnified by the company and provides cover for the director, officers and sometimes employees too.
+This type covers losses indemnified by the company and provides cover for the director, officers and sometimes employees too.

-- C-Side Coverage: It sets an upper limit for the coverage provided to the directors and officers and is also known as ‘Entity coverage’.
+It sets an upper limit for the coverage provided to the directors and officers and is also known as ‘Entity coverage’.

-What is Covered under D&O Insurance?
+What is covered under D&O insurance?